Saturday Hours & Walk-in Tours

-From June through August, the Capitol Museum is open M-F from 9 a.m. to 4 p.m. and closed on Saturdays.
-Walk-in tours are offered every MWF at 10:15 a.m. and 2 p.m.
+Beginning Saturday, September 6, the Museum will be open Saturdays from 10 a.m. to 2 p.m.
+Walk-in tours are offered every MWF at 2 p.m.
 No registration required!Visitors are also welcome to explore the museum independently during our open hours.
 See the information desk on the first floor for a self-guided map and family-friendly activities.

-Located on the second floor of the Museum.
+Open now on the first floor of the Museum.

 Remembering Justice Sandra Day O’Connor